Onlymiind/game_for_jam/under_water/README.md

 # Under Water

-This game is a submission to GMTK Game Jam 2024
+This game is a submission to GMTK Game Jam 2024.
+The game was created by me (programming) and my wife (art)

 The game can be played here: https://onlymind.itch.io/under-water